javedali99/python-data-visualization/README.md

 - [veusz](https://veusz.github.io/) - Python multiplatform GUI plotting tool and graphing library
 - [VisPy](http://vispy.org/) - High-performance scientific visualization based on OpenGL.
 - [vtk](https://www.vtk.org/) - 3D computer graphics, image processing, and visualization that includes a Python interface.
+- [PyGMT](https://www.pygmt.org/latest/index.html) - PyGMT is a library for processing geospatial and geophysical data and making publication quality maps and figures.
+It provides a Pythonic interface for the Generic Mapping Tools (GMT), a command-line program widely used in the Earth Sciences.